 Answer: I see the sport of tournament bass fishing growing bigger every year.
 Major League Fishing (FLW) (https://majorleaguefishing.com/flw/) and Bassmaster (https://www.bassmaster.com/) are really growing our sport.
 I think that the conservation aspect of catching, weighing and releasing bass is also helping to grow the sport.
 In Major League Fishing, we’re releasing every fish we catch as soon as we get it in the boat.
 We weigh the fish and return it right back to where we’ve caught it.
 I know that process puts less stress on the bass when we get them back in the water in that same location.
 And I think that’ll make sure there will be plenty of bass available for future bass anglers to catch.

 Another factor is that there are many-more opportunities for individuals to get into the sport of bass fishing and more jobs available in fishing today than there’s ever been in the past.
 One of the reasons sports like football, baseball, basketball, and soccer have grown so much is because there are different levels at which people can come in at and participate in the sport.
 Today a youngster in second grade through eighth grade can compete in bass fishing at his or her school, and if he or she does well, he can join a competitive-fishing team in high school and eventually have the opportunity to fish on a club and/or competitive team in college.
 About 40 colleges and universities today offer scholarships to high-school students who’ve proven they can compete and win high-school tournaments fishing against their peers.
 Competing at the collegiate level means they’re meeting sponsors and some of the best professional anglers anywhere.
 Too, they can move-up to the next level of bass fishing and finally become professionals.
 The bass-fishing industry finally has developed farm-team systems, much like football, baseball, basketball and soccer have.
 If a young person is interested in competing in any of those sports at any age, there are age classes and grade classes they can move through to improve their skills, get to know sponsors and become better every step along the way.
 Then when they get out of college, they’ll have a much-easier step into fishing tournaments and moving to the pro level.
+Whenever I watch sports, I always want to add some thrill by betting on my favorite athletes and teams on 메리트카지노.

 Question: You’re on the pro circuit now, and you’ve fished on the Bassmaster Elite and the Major League Fishing circuits, so, what percentage of the pros do you think now are coming up through the high school and college programs?